Paul Gait: Professional career

 Paul and Gary have both starred at all levels of professional lacrosse, including the National Lacrosse League, the Western Lacrosse Association, Major League Lacrosse, and at the international level for the Canadian National Team.
 Paul was a 3-time winner of the Mann Cup MVP award.
 The twins were named Co-MVPs of the Mann Cup in 1999, when they played for the Victoria Shamrocks.
 Paul initially retired from play following the 2002 NLL season but then returned during the 2005 NLL season to play for the Colorado Mammoth with his brother.
 He played four games totaling nine points and then retired again after the 2005 season.
 Paul is sixth all time on the NLL points total list with 712 points in 13 seasons.
 In 2001 Paul was named the MLL playoff and championship game MVP, after leading the Long Island Lizards to their first MLL title, with a record setting 7 goal performance,(on 8 shots)in the MLL championship game.
 In 2002 Paul led the NLL in goals and points and was named the league MVP.
 He retired due to the early onset osteoarthritis in his back, ankles and elbows.

 In 1990, Paul represented STX Lacrosse as a Sales Representative.
 In 1994 Paul started GBLax, a lacrosse specialty retail business located in Syracuse NY.
 In 1996 Paul sold GBLAX and became an independent lacrosse equipment design/developer for J.deBeer & Son, where he developed a line of lacrosse equipment for the softball manufacturing company.
-He was hired full-time by deBeer in 1996 where he worked, in various roles until 2011, ultimately becoming the company president between 2003-2011.
+He was hired full-time by deBeer in 1996 where he worked, in various roles until 2011, ultimately becoming the company president between 2003 and 2011.
 In his tenure at deBeer he was credited for developing the modern women's lacrosse head (Apex) and has revolutionized the women's lacrosse pocket.
 He also introduced the Gait Brand of men's lacrosse equipment in 2003. deBeer/Gait quickly became the world's leading producer of women's lacrosse equipment and Canadian box lacrosse gear.
 In 2011 Paul founded Team 22 Lacrosse(Guilderland, NY), the exclusive licensee for Under Armour lacrosse products.
 Paul has 30 lacrosse related patents issued during his time in the business.
 Paul is also the founder of Laxpocket LLC, the country's leading producer of women's lacrosse pockets.
 Both Laxpocket and Team 22 Lacrosse are located in the Albany, NY area.

 Paul was named the head coach of the Rochester Knighthawks on December 26, 2008, where he coached for two years.